 - To join WW you need to be at least 5lb above the minimum weight for your height on our healthy weight range.

 - If you are pregnant, under the age of 13 or have an active diagnosis of bulimia nervosa or anorexia we can’t take you at this time.
-If you’re already a member and you become pregnant your membership will be suspended, you can return once your baby is 6 weeks old.
-WW wellness coaches aren’t qualified to give you advice about diet and weight during pregnancy.
+If you’re already a member and you become pregnant your membership will be suspended: you are welcome to return when your baby is 6 weeks old and you have had a post natal check up.
+WW Coaches aren’t qualified to give you advice about diet and weight during pregnancy.

 - We recognise that some of our members have different circumstances and needs.
-Sometimes attending weekly classes may not be the most appropriate way for you to follow our plan.
+Sometimes attending weekly workshops may not be the most appropriate way for you to follow our plan.

 You have a choice of ways to pay for WW membership:

-- PrePay is the best value: you get 12 weeks for the price of 10 or 6 weeks for the price of 5.
+- PrePay is the best value with 6 weeks for the price of 5.

 - If you want to go to more than one workshop per week, you don’t have to pay again but we’ll only weigh you once a week.
 Present your membership card at each workshop you attend.